 In order to receive the most up to date notifications about your hearing, you must advise the Clerk of your current email address.
-You can do this by going to the Palm Beach County Clerk's website page, Get Traffic Hearing Notifications by Email.
+You can do this on the Clerk's Get Traffic Notification by Email page.

-If you have not yet received your court date or are not sure when it is scheduled, please go to the Palm Beach County Clerk's Traffic Violations page and look up your case to see when your hearing has been set.
+If you have not yet received your court date or are not sure when it is scheduled, please go to Traffic Violations page and look up your case to see when your hearing has been set.

 If your hearing will be conducted remotely, you should not appear at one of the Palm Beach County Courthouses for this hearing.
 Instead, you will receive an email (if you have provided one to the Clerk) or a notice via snail mail approximately 7-10 days prior to your scheduled court date advising you that your case has been scheduled for a remote hearing.